RanvierMUD/ranviermud/docs/dialogue.md

 }
 ```

-This is an array of dialogue choices that will be cycled through from beginning to end for each player based on the last one the NPC said.
-Try storing the iterator object on the player object, even if only in server memory.
+This is an array of dialogue choices that will be cycled through from beginning to end based on the last one the NPC said.
+So, each time that this dialogue topic is triggered, the NPC will say the next bit of dialogue.

+Not sure if this will be done on a per-player basis or if the NPC will just rotate between dialogue choices regardless of which player triggered the dialogue, or if it will reset based on a timer.
+Will do a simple implementation for now.